 The Group is committed to ensuring the welfare of the child is the paramount concern.
-It is also recognised that hasty or ill-informed decisions in connection with a member of staff can irreparably damage an individual's reputation, confidence and career.
+It is also recognised that hasty or ill-informed decisions in connection with a member of staff can irreparably damage an individual's reputation, confidence, and career.

-When dealing with such allegations, the Group will do so with sensitivity, will act in a careful and measured way and will act in accordance with "Keeping Children Safe in Education (January 2021) Part Four: Allegations of Abuse Made Against Teachers and Other Staff".
+When dealing with such allegations, the Group will do so with sensitivity, will act in a careful and measured way, and will act in accordance with "Keeping Children Safe in Education (September 2022) Part Four: Allegations of Abuse Made Against Teachers and Other Staff".

-19. Receiving an Allegation Against a TCG Employee
+19. Receiving an Allegation Against a TCG staff, agency workers, volunteers, and contractors